Aliases for MAPK9 Gene

 GeneCards Summary for MAPK9 Gene

 MAPK9 (Mitogen-Activated Protein Kinase 9) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and MAPK signaling pathway.
-GO annotations related to this gene include transcription factor binding and mitogen-activated protein kinase kinase kinase binding.
-An important paralog of this gene is MAPK11.
+Diseases associated with MAPK9 include Pheochromocytoma and Breast Cancer.
+Among its related pathways are Toll-Like receptor Signaling Pathways and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAPK10.